gardener/landscaper/docs/technical/installation_controller.md

   been changed during the reconcile flow, see [phase "Completing - Collecting Exports](#phase-completing---collecting-exports).
 - templates and creates all subobjects (subinstallations and execution).
+- deletes all orphaned subinstallations.
+This means that only the delete operation is called for every subinstallation but the deletion is not started until the next phase.
+Before the delete operation is called for an orphaned subinstallation, it gets the annotation `landscaper.gardener.cloud//delete-ignore-successors=true` such that the subinstallation is deleted without waiting for the deletion of dependent subinstallations.

+#### Phase "CleanupOrphaned"

+In this phase the controller triggers the deletion flow for all orphaned subinstallation of the current installation.
+This is done by passing the job ID of the current installation to all orphaned subinstallation.
+If all are gone, the next phase is started.
+When all remaining orphaned subinstallations failed with their deletion, the overall reconcile of the current installation stops with `Failed`.
+As long as there orphaned subinstallation still working on their deletion, the processing of the current installation remains in Phase `CleanupOrphaned`.

+Be aware that the orphaned subinstallations are deleted in an arbitrary order.

 #### Phase "ObjectsCreated"